yadhav-sreekanth/MathauraX/README.md

 # MathauraX AI Assistant
+# MathauraX - Interactive Math Learning Platform

+MathauraX is an educational platform for learning Algebra, Geometry, Trigonometry, and more.
+Built with HTML, CSS, and JavaScript.

+Keywords: math learning, algebra practice, geometry tutorials, CBSE math, math platform

 An intelligent mathematical assistant that provides AI-powered responses for mathematical queries when exact matches aren't found in the search database.